Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Highlight Main Chain checkbox

-When enabled the amino-acid chains are highlighted with brighter colors.
+When enabled, the amino-acid chains are highlighted with brighter colors.
 Changing this requires reloading shaders.

 #### Raytrace Atoms Optim checkbox

-When enabled ray-sphere intersections are used during the octree traversal to speed up the algorithm.
+When enabled, ray-sphere intersections are used during the octree traversal to speed up the algorithm.
 Changing this requires reloading shaders.

 #### Skip Using Definitive Hit Optim checkbox

-When enabled if a ray-sphere intersection is found during octree traversal, additionally a check for a definitive hit is done to speed up the algorithm.
+When enabled, if a ray-sphere intersection is found during octree traversal, additionally a check for a definitive hit is done to speed up the algorithm.
 Changing this requires reloading shaders.

 #### Make Kd-Esque Octree checkbox